dtekcth/data101/src/beginner/git/index.md

 # Cooperation
-This chapter will be all about working together!
+This chapter will be all about working together and it is also one of our longest.
 This is something you will be doing constantly during your time at Chalmers.
 Your programming courses will most likely contain labs or assignments to be done together with others, and sometimes even your math courses do.
 Therefore it is crucial to have a good environment set up to be able to work with a group.

 It's very common for new students to gather around a single computer, or writing code separately and just testing which is best.
 Others share files over